yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 echo "CET-1CEST-2,M3.5.0/02:00:00,M10.5.0/03:00:00" > /etc/TZ
 }}}

-If you want to use a !TimeClient to syncronize, use {{{rdate}}} or the {{{ntpclient}}}
-package.
-(Note: {{{rdate}}} uses port 37/tcp on remote host.)

-If using rdate (note: it uses port 37/tcp on the remote host.), create the file {{{/etc/init.d/S42rdate}}} with the contents:

-{{{
-#!/bin/sh
-/usr/sbin/rdate 128.138.140.44
-}}}

-save it, and make it executable:

-{{{
-chmod a+x /etc/init.d/S42rdate
-}}}

-{{{ntpclient}}} will automatically synchronize the hardware clock when a link is brought up.
-By default, it contacts pool.ntp.org, however, this can be overridden by setting the
-{{{ntp_server}}} nvram variable to the desired host.

 '''NOTE:''' This sets the time zone for CET/CEST (Central European Time UTC+1 / Central European Summer Time UTC+2) and the starting (5th week of March at 02:00) and endtime (5th week of October at 03:00) of DST (Daylight Saving Time).

-=== Getting the correct time ===

-The usage of OpenVPN requires a correct time setting on all machines that want to build a tunnel between them.
-That means you have to get the right time at the startup procedure of the router.
-With the ntpclient application you can obtain the correct time.
-I have inserted the following line into the S50services startup script:

-{{{
-ntpclient -s -h ntp1.ptb.de
-}}}

-You should take one ntp server which is located close to your router.
-In Germany where the time is made ;-)) the PTB Braunschweig is one server you can trust.
-This configuration leads to the effect that every time the router is turned on a connection to your ISP is made to get the right time.

 More can be found here [http://leaf.sourceforge.net/doc/guide/buci-tz.html#id2594640] and [http://openwrt.org/forum/viewtopic.php?id=131].